badranyoussef/3sem-assignment/week03/README.md

 ## Overview

-- Your name
+- Youssef Badran
-- which assignment are included
+- All assignments are included
-- which one are completed and which one are not

 ## Friday presentation
-- add the friday presentation into the weekly folder
+Hibernate and JPA
+Be able to explain the difference between Hibernate and JPA.
+Describe the key components of the JPA architecture and their relationships.